|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 However, if cooler sodium flows into the local core zone the local reactivity will increase above unity which will cause local fission heat injection.
 This heat will cause sodium thermal expansion until the local reactivity is again unity.

-Thus if cooler sodium flows upwards through a FNR core the temperature of the flowing sodium will rise to keep the local reactivity in the core zone at or below unity.
+Thus if cooler sodium flows upwards through a FNR core the temperature of the flowing sodium will rise to keep the local reactivity in the core zone at unity.

 Now consider a real FNR.
-To spacially distribute the local heat injection it is desirable to design the reactor core such that as sodium rises through the core zones the local reactivity set by the fuel geometry gradually rises before it suddenly decreases.
-Then as an atom of sodium rises through the lower and middle core zones the local sodium temperature will gradually rise to inject negative reactivity to balance the positive reactivity injection due to the changing local fuel geometry.
-Thus as the sodium rises through this region the net local reactivity remains close to zero because the temperature increases.
-As the flowing sodium rises past the top of the middle core zone, due to the changing local fuel geometry the local reactivity will start to decrease.
-Hence above the top of the middle core zone there is no more nuclear heat injection except due to fission caused by fringe neutrons.
-At the top of the upper core zone the fissile fuel concentration drops to zero so there is no more fission heat injection.
+To spacially distribute the local heat injection it is desirable to design the reactor core such that as sodium rises through the core zones the temperature set by the fuel geometry gradually rises.
+Then as an atom of sodium rises through the middle core zone the local sodium temperature will gradually rises.
+As the flowing liquid sodium rises past the top of the middle core zone, due to the changing local fuel geometry the local temperature setpoint will drop.
+Hence above the top of the middle core zone there is no more nuclear heat injection into the sodium except due to fission caused by fringe neutrons.

-There is a small amount of fission heat injection near the bottom of the lower core zone due to fringe neutrons.
+There is a small amount of fission heat injection in the lower core zone due to fringe neutrons.

-In the blanket regions there is negligible fission heat injection because the fissile fuel concentration in both blanket regions is close to zero.
+In the blanket regions there is negligible fission heat injection because the fissile fuel concentration in the blanket regions is close to zero.

-At the transition between the lower core zone and the middle core zone care must be taken that the local reactivity does not rise so quickly as to enable either a concentration of local nuclear heat injection beyond the capacity of the fuel tubes to transfer or worse, a prompt critical condition.
+At the transition between the lower core zone and the middle core zone care must be taken that the local nuclear heat injection is not so large as to cause thermal stress failure of the fuel tubes.

 COLD SHUTDOWN CONTROL:

 There are two completely redundant nuclear reaction shutdown systems.
-These systems operate by gravity withdrawal of every second mobile fuel bundle in a chequer board pattern.
-Hence in total there are two independent nuclear reaction cold shutdown systems as well as the warm shutdown system which is normally used for maintaining the reactor setpoint temperature.
+These systems operate by gravity withdrawal of every second mobile fuel bundle.
+Hence in total there are two independent nuclear reaction cold shutdown systems as well as the warm shutdown system which normally maintains the reactor setpoint temperature.

 LIQUID SODIUM CONTAINMENT: